zoisite-rb/zoisite-rb/guides/source/engines.md

 * How to build features for the engine.
 * How to hook the engine into an application.
 * How to override engine functionality in the application.
-* How to avoid loading Rails frameworks with Load and Configuration Hooks.
+* How to avoid loading Zoisite frameworks with Load and Configuration Hooks.

 --------------------------------------------------------------------------------